Planning ahead and know what to do

 Keeping a duplicate of your passport, driving licence and even your bank cards will save you time and hassle if you need to get replacements issued.
 You’ll also need to provide a passport photo and a copy of your travel itinerary to apply for a new travel document - so you may as well add them to the packing checklist.

 Another great tip is to look up and write down the address and contact details of the nearest British embassy in the area that you’ll be visiting.
 This is where travellers can go for assistance if they have an emergency such as losing a passport or becoming too ill to travel.

 What to do if your passport goes missing

 You will also need to file a report with the local police.
-Cancelling the passport and speaking to the police enables the authorities to put into place procedures that would stop anyone else trying to use it in the future.
+Cancelling the passport and speaking to the police enables the authorities to implement procedures that would stop anyone else from trying to use it in the future.

 Unfortunately, there are a couple of downsides to consider.
 Firstly, the emergency travel document will cost £100 to issue – not exactly cheap – and secondly, your details could take a few days to process, particularly if your appointment is at a weekend.
 There is also the fact that when you get back to the UK, you will need to replace your passport if you plan on travelling again soon.

 Although losing your passport is an inconvenience, it doesn’t have to ruin your entire experience.
 If you follow these basic precautionary steps before you travel and take action as soon as possible when you discover it is missing, what feels like a major disaster will hopefully fade into the background of your wonderful holiday memories.

 However, losing a significant amount of money can turn that inconvenience into a disaster, particularly if you lose a few passports and must pay for replacements for the whole family or group of friends.
 To cover yourself, make sure you take out the right sort of travel insurance and read the small print to check it provides financial protection in case you lose any important documents.